The Hidden (1987 film): Reception

 Rotten Tomatoes, a review aggregator, reports that 76% of 33 surveyed critics gave the film a positive review; the average rating is 6.9/10.
 Variety wrote, "The Hidden is a well-constructed thriller, directed with swift assurance by Jack Sholder, brought down by an utterly conventional sci-fi ending."
 Roger Ebert of the Chicago Sun-Times rated it 3/4 stars and called it "a surprisingly effective film".
 Vincent Canby of The New York Times wrote, "The movie is mostly a series of automobile chases through Los Angeles, but there is also some humor."
 Kevin Thomas of the Los Angeles Times, called it "as unstintingly violent as it is crudely ingenious".
 Hal Hinson of The Washington Post wrote, "The Hidden is one of the most satisfying genre movies to hit the streets in a while."
+Writing in The Atlanta Constitution and other Cox papers, Eleanor Ringel assessed: "Hidden under this film's low budget lineage is a superb blend of sci-fi thrills and unexpected humor that evokes comparisons to The Terminator and Night of the Comet."
+She added that "the movie is extremely violent.
+Yet so surefooted is the tone that the violence is never gratuitous."

 In a 1992 retrospective, James M. Silver of the Los Angeles Times wrote that the film did not have a long enough release to attract a proper audience but is "outstanding".
 It has since become a cult film.